wentam/bottom-bracket/notes/design.md

 * symbol macros
 * sections?
 * array data type option 3: pointery.
 Probably doing it this way.
-* need a way to define helper functions available to macros at macroexpand time
+* need a way to define functions available to macros at macroexpand/compile time

 TODO: we've been assuming the array deliminators are '(' and ')'.
 Could we instead allow the user to choose what chars they want at compile time?